cloudfoundry/cf-mysql-release/README.md

               authorized-grant-types: client_credentials
     ```

 3. SSO was implemented in v169 of cf-release; if you are on an older version of cf-release you'll encounter an error when you register the service broker.
-If upgradiing cf-release is not an option, try removing the following lines from the cf-mysql-release manifest and redeploy.
+If upgrading cf-release is not an option, try removing the following lines from the cf-mysql-release manifest and redeploy.

     ```bash
     dashboard_client: